vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 4. Give the data source a name (e.g., "Prometheus").
 5. In the **HTTP URL** field, enter `http://prometheus:9090`.

-    📝 **Note:** Use `prometheus` as the hostname because Grafana and Prometheus are on the same Docker network.
+    📝 **Note:** Don't use `localhost` instead use `prometheus` as the hostname because Grafana and Prometheus are on the same Docker network.
 6. Click **Save & test**.
 A successful message confirms the integration.

 ### Building Dashboards 📊